znields/search-queue/README.md

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/view.png" width="16"> Edit Queue

 The 'View Queue' button presents a clickable list of all the items in the queue.
-When
+When a term is clicked, the term is immediately searched.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/edit.png" width="16"> Edit Queue